javascript-tutorial/it.javascript.info/2-ui/4-forms-controls/2-focus-blur/5-keyboard-mouse/solution.md

-Possiamo usare `mouse.onclick` per gestire il click e rendere il mouse "spostabile" con `position:fixed`, quindi `mouse.onkeydown` per gestire i tasti freccia.
+We can use `mouse.onclick` to handle the click and make the mouse "moveable" with `position:fixed`, then `mouse.onkeydown` to handle arrow keys.

-L'unica trappola è che `keydown` viene scaturito solo su elementi con il focus.
-Quindi dovremmo aggiungere `tabindex`  all'elemento.
-Visto che ci è vietato modificare l'HTML, possiamo usare la proprietà `mouse.tabIndex` allo scopo.
+The only pitfall is that `keydown` only triggers on elements with focus.
+So we need to add `tabindex` to the element.
+As we're forbidden to change HTML, we can use `mouse.tabIndex` property for that.

-P.S.: Possiamo sostituire `mouse.onclick` con `mouse.onfocus`.
+P.S.
+We also can replace `mouse.onclick` with `mouse.onfocus`.